 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 24, number 3 (2002).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 As a science writer, I am excited by topics most people read about only in the dentist’s office when all the popular magazines have been taken.
 As an evangelist, I’m grateful that my interest in nature is useful in turning stumbling blocks into stepping stones toward faith.
 Most objections that unbelievers bring up concerning the Bible and science have straightforward answers; however, the problems are often made tougher than necessary because of my skeptical friends’ previous encounters with Christians.
 I can only imagine how these people must have talked past each other:

 Unbeliever: “Evolution is a fact.
 It occurs through differential reproductive success of individuals in a population.”

 Christian: “Oh yeah?
 Then how do you explain Mount Saint Helens?
 Creation scientists have proved the Grand Canyon was formed the same way.
 And how do you explain human footprints found in dinosaur footprints in Texas?”